Deadline at Dawn: Plot

+A woman known as Mrs. Raymond walks into Edna's apartment, where she is immediately startled to learn that Edna is dead.
+Alex, June, and Gus reveal themselves and Mrs. Raymond runs out of the apartment.
+Alex calls Lester notifying him of Edna's murder, and Mrs. Raymond, having arrived at Lester's apartment, suspects Alex of the murder.

+Alex arrives at Lester's apartment, where he is confronted by Edna's brother Val, who suspects Alex of the murder.
+The three men go to Edna's apartment.
+Enraged at her sister's murder, Val assaults Alex until Lester convinces him to stop him.
+June and Gus return back to the apartment, and using a white carnation as a clue, they drive down to a nightclub where Sleepy Parsons is performing.
+Wearing Edna's perfume, June informs Sleepy of the murder.
+Val inquires Sleepy with questions, and Sleepy dies from a fatal heart attack.
+The police are soon involved and Alex is interrogated for Edna's murder.

+However, Jerry Robinson confesses to killing Edna, but his testimony is disproven.
+Gus suddenly confesses to killing Edna, having wanted to protect her daughter Helen's marriage.
+Jerry had been romantically involved with Edna, who gave birth to his child.
+On the night of the murder, Gus confronted Edna, and in a fit of rage, he strangled her.
+Gus pleads for Alex's release and he is booked for homicide.
+Before Alex departs for naval duty, he shares a kiss with June.

 Cast

 Production

 Richard Fleischer says that Sid Rogell, head of RKO's B Picture unit, bullied Harold Clurman during production meetings, saying he would "kick the director right in the balls".
 He says Clurman accepted it without complaint.

 The dialogue contains Odets' trademark New York wisecracks.
 For example, while dancing at club early in the movie, the Hayward character likens the dance hall to a post office, filled with second-class matter.
 Edna Bartelli greets her ex-husband by saying, "Aren't you dead yet?"

 There are many "slice of life" characterizations of big city people in small roles, such as a tired banana salesman, an angry building superintendent, a refugee with a skin condition who has a crush on June, and a wisecracking sidewalk pitchman.

 Odets' Group Theatre colleague Roman Bohnen appears in a bit part, as a grief-stricken man with a dying cat.